cferdinandi/adventure/content/gm.md

 Defend
 : When you try to defend yourself of a teammate from an attack...
 	- **9+** Block the attack
-	- **6-8** Cut the damage in half, or block all of it but damage your armor or weapon
+	- **6-8** Reduce the damage, or block all of it but damage or lose something

 Understand the World
 : Whenever you try to study the world around you, a person, or a situation...
 On a 9+, ask three questions.
 On a 6-8, ask one.